oboehmer/CLEUR20-CXTA/docs/03-genie.md

 # Parsing with pyATS Genie

-CXTA, a test automation library for Cisco's CX organization leverages the pyATS framework for much of its device keywords.
+CXTA leverages Cisco's pyATS framework for most of its device-related keywords, a testing framework used by Cisco's core product development organization.
 pyATS is available on [DevNet](https://developer.cisco.com/pyats/) and is free to use.
 The libraries available also include Robotframework keywords, some of which we've already used (like `connect to device` or `use testbed`), and in this exercise we want to demonstrate [Genie](https://developer.cisco.com/docs/pyats), which deserves its own chapter.

 Please change to the 03-genie directory and examine the 03-genie.robot test suite, which contains two test cases which we explain separately:

 ```
 cd ../03-genie
-more 03-genie.robot
+cat 03-genie.robot
 ```

 ## Parsing a Specific Command